aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-5-release-notes/_index.md

 - Added feature to get font leading (line spacing).
 - Added Field.DisplayResult property to obtain a fake result.
 - Provide a method to check if a particular DML text effect is applied.
-- Implemented StreamFontSource class which enables loading fonts from the stream.
+- Implemented StreamFontSource class which allows loading fonts from the stream.
 - Implemented TOC to logical structure export when rendering PDF.
 - Implemented proper rendering of embedded fonts in PDF when different font subsets have the same internal name.
 - Text in the format "x...." in the string values of the series category of DrawingML chart is now rendered as a string corresponding to the specified character code.